[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Dynamics

 \section{Dynamics}

-The preservation of the extensive ice degeneracy for a broad range of strain in our model, in contrast with previous studies \cite{jaubert2010spin, xie2015magnetic}, makes it possible to apply the standard model of spin ice dynamics \cite{jaubert2009, Jaubert2011}.
-There, the dynamics of the low-energy excitations is modeled under the assumption that the system evolves through random, independent single-spin flips occurring at a characteristic time scale $\tau_0$, \cf \appref{app:numericalmethods} for details.
+The preservation of the extensive ice degeneracy for a broad range of strain in our model, in contrast with previous studies \cite{jaubert2010spin, xie2015magnetic}{, where strain along the $[100]$ crystallographic axis was considered}, makes it possible to apply the standard model of spin ice dynamics \cite{jaubert2009, Jaubert2011}.
+There, the dynamics of the low-energy excitations is modeled under the assumption that the system evolves through random, independent single-spin flips occurring at a characteristic timescale $\tau_0$, \cf \appref{app:numericalmethods} for details.
 More precisely, we perform heat-bath Monte Carlo simulations with uniform single-spin flip attempt rates.
-This allows us to focus solely on the impact of energetic constraints imposed by strain.
-Qualitatively similar constraints on monopole motion arise in the ``beyond the standard model'' for spin ice dynamics \cite{hallen2022}, albeit from a different origin as dynamical rules on spin flip rates are coming from the quantum mechanical description rather than energetic barriers imposed by strain.
+This {is the simplest form of dynamics one can imagine}, and therefore allows us to focus solely on the impact of energetic constraints imposed by strain{, as opposed to any dynamical constraints imposed by spin flipping rules}.
+Qualitatively similar constraints on monopole motion arise in the ``beyond the standard model'' for spin ice dynamics \cite{hallen2022}, albeit from a different origin as dynamical rules on spin flip rates come from the quantum mechanical description rather than energetic barriers imposed by strain. {The beyond the standard model is commented on further in \autoref{sec:experiments}, but will not be used in this work.}